Prepaid funeral plans pros and cons in 2023

 Whether or not you should buy a funeral plan depends on your personal circumstances and budget.
-If you want to arrange and pay for everything yourself, then buying a plan is a kind thing to do.
+If you want to arrange and pay for everything yourself, then buying a plan could be a good idea.
 Too many families get into debt paying for funerals so arranging everything in advance makes sense.

 Who pays for your funeral when you die?